Cowgirl volleyball schedule announced

-The University of Wyoming volleyball team has announced its 2021 schedule, which will feature a pair of home tournaments and nine Mountain West contests in Laramie as coach Chad Callihan enters his ninth season leading the Cowgirls.
+LARAMIE -- The University of Wyoming volleyball team announced its 2021 schedule, which will feature a pair of home tournaments and nine Mountain West contests in Laramie as coach Chad Callihan enters his ninth season leading the Cowgirls.

 The second weekend features a trip to Charleston Southern on Sept.
 3 and 4 for matches against Jacksonville State, host-Charleston Southern and The Citadel.
 The Cowgirls then return home to host the Rumble in the Rockies Sept.
 9-11.
 UW welcomes spring 2021 NCAA Tournament participant Missouri to town Sept.
 9 for a 6:30 p.m. match.
 Northwestern will be the opponent on Sept.
 10 at 7 p.m. before closing the tournament at on Sept.
 11 at 1 p.m. against UC Santa Barbara.